lijsrhfwiuhf/Discord-Nuker-ZestyNuker-/README.md

-[# Discord-Nuker-ZestyNuker
+# Discord-Nuker-ZestyNuker

-How to use zestynuker.py
+How to use zestynuker!!!

 [1] Go to -> https://discord.com/developers/applications